“Confess your sins to each other” (James 5:16)

 What an enormous change genuine self-knowledge brought about in the lives of Elizabeth and Darcy!
 Humility is a foundational virtue in Christianity that counteracts pride (“God exalts the humble”), and it is humility that softened the hearts of Elizabeth and Darcy and made them more capable of realizing their profound love for each other.
 Moreover, the confession of one’s faults is a quasi-religious act closely associated with Christianity.
 As Julie Rattey observes in an essay on Jane Austen’s literary spirituality, “The famous conversation between Darcy and Elizabeth near the end of Pride and Prejudice…is as much a confession of sins as it is a profession of love.”
 In short, who can fail to see the themes of repentance and redemption in Elizabeth’s and Darcy’s mutual confessions?
 And often overlooked is Darcy’s prayer for God’s blessings upon Elizabeth at the most crucial moment in the novel, there at the very end of Darcy’s letter to Elizabeth, the one he wrote to her after her rejection of his marriage proposal.

 Relying on C.S.
 Lewis’ “A Note on Jane Austen,” and the multiple examples given therein, the celebrated Scottish philosopher, Alasdair MacIntyre, makes this observation: “The counterpart to Jane Austen’s preoccupation with the counterfeit is the central place she assigns to self-knowledge, a Christian rather than a Socratic self-knowledge which can only be achieved through a kind of repentance.”
+And the esteemed literary critic, Harold Bloom, states: “Though [Austen’s] world is essentially a secularized culture, the moral vision dominating it remains that of the Protestant sensibility.”

 As a final point, Jane Austen specifically highlights Elizabeth’s exceptional growth in holiness at the very end of the novel.
 In the second to last paragraph of the final chapter we read that Lady Catherine, “extremely indignant” of Darcy’s marriage, sent a letter to Darcy that was “very abusive” of Elizabeth.
 But we read, amazingly, that Elizabeth prevailed upon Darcy “to overlook the offence, and seek a reconciliation,” until finally Lady Catherine’s “resentment gave way.”
 This is the happy ending to Pride and Prejudice, an act of profound Christian charity by Elizabeth, giving rise to greater well-being in the community.
 How much good would we do in our own lives if we didn’t cling so tightly to the injustice of having been offended and chose instead – like Elizabeth – to overlook the offense?
 There is a lesson here of profound spiritual importance.